neilsimp1/4mtr/README.md

 $ 4mtr project1/ project2/ file1.txt file2.cs
 ```

-Give a list of files of directories to 4mtr.
+Give a list of files or directories to 4mtr.
 For all text files found, 4mtr will:
 - Ensure all lines end with the same character - CR, LF, CR/LF
 - Ensure that there are not multiple empty lines at the end of a file
 - Ensure that there is no whitespace at the end of a line